5451. Warrant to take physical custody of child

-(a) Upon the filing of a petition seeking enforcement of a child custody determination, the petitioner may file a verified application for the issuance of a warrant to take physical custody of the child if the child is imminently likely to suffer serious physical harm or be removed from this state.
+(a) General rule.–Upon the filing of a petition seeking enforcement of a child custody determination, the petitioner may file a verified application for the issuance of a warrant to take physical custody of the child if the child is immediately likely to suffer serious physical harm or be removed from this Commonwealth.

-(c) A warrant to take physical custody of a child must:
+(c) Warrant.–A warrant to take physical custody of a child must:

 (1) recite the facts upon which a conclusion of imminent serious physical harm or removal from the jurisdiction is based;

-(d) The respondent must be served with the petition, warrant, and order immediately after the child is taken into physical custody.
+(d) Time of service.–The respondent must be served with the petition, warrant and order immediately after the child is taken into physical custody.

 (e) Enforcement.–A warrant to take physical custody of a child is enforceable throughout this Commonwealth.
 If the court finds on the basis of the testimony of the petitioner or other witness that a less intrusive remedy is not effective, it may authorize law enforcement officers to enter private property to take physical custody of the child.
 If required by exigent circumstances of the case, the court may authorize law enforcement officers to make a forcible entry at any hour.